 - Microphones will NOT be available outside of the Stage Auditoriums (BWC B150/ A104, and ECS 123).

 - Cable Snakes A/V Attendants will be present in the Stage Auditoriums (BWC B150/A104 and ECS 123) for the full duration of the panel.
 Panel Rooms (ECS 116/124/104/108/130) will be managed by Con-Ops with their dispatch stationed in ECS 125.

-- Please be prepared to connect to HDMI or VGA video connectors, and 3.5mm audio connectors.
+- Please be prepared to connect to HDMI video connectors and/or 3.5mm audio connectors.
 Panelists will be expected to provide their own adapters, if necessary, as on-hand adapter supplies are limited.

 Internet and Wi-Fi

 - Wi-Fi status for Tsukino-Con 2024 is currently TBD.

 - For more information on accessing Wi-Fi at UVic, click here.